Gustavo Vilar

-Gustavo Vilar dos Santos (born 18 April 2000), known as Gustavo Vilar or just Vilar, is a Brazilian footballer who currently plays as a central defender for Londrina.
+Gustavo Vilar dos Santos (born 18 April 2000), known as Gustavo Vilar or just Vilar, is a Brazilian footballer who plays as a central defender for Maringá.

 Club career

 Born in Guarujá, São Paulo, Vilar played amateur tournaments in his hometown before joining Santos in September 2019, after a trial period.
 He signed a three-month contract with the club in December, being initially assigned to the under-20 team.

 On 22 March 2020, Vilar left Peixe as his contract expired, and signed for Maringá on 8 September.
 He helped the club to achieve promotion from the Campeonato Paranaense Série Prata in that year, and became a regular starter afterwards.

 On 27 August 2021, Vilar moved on loan to São Bernardo for the Copa Paulista, but did not play.
 He returned to his parent club on 6 December, and was again a starter as they reached the 2022 Campeonato Paranaense finals.

 On 12 April 2022, Vilar was loaned to Série B side Londrina, with a buyout clause.
 On 2 August, after already establishing himself as a first-choice, he signed a permanent deal until 2025, after the club bought 50% of his economic rights.

+On 13 January 2023, Vilar returned to Maringá on a four-year contract.
+On 19 April, he and teammates Marcos Vinícius and Matheus Bianqui were loaned to Série A side Coritiba until the end of the year.